The Best Attractions in Langkawi

 From here we rented a scooter and went on our own exploration tours.
-We rented it on a daily basis for 30.00 Malaysian ringgit, which is the equivalent to approx. €6.50.
+We rented it on a daily basis for 30.00 Malaysian ringgit, which is the equivalent of approx. €6.50.

 Langkawi Sky Bridge

-Just as the Petronas Towers stand for Kuala Lumpur, so the Sky Bridge is the attraction of Langkawi.
+Just as the Petronas Towers stands for Kuala Lumpur, so too is the Sky Bridge THE attraction of Langkawi.

-Even if we didn’t go there our first day, I would like to mention the Sky Bridge here first.
+Even though we didn’t go there on our first day, I would like to first mention the Sky Bridge.
 First, because it was really a fantastic experience and much better than we had imagined.
-And second, because despite my fear of heights, I am very proud of myself to have tackled the gondola and especially the bridge.
+And second, despite my fear of heights, I am very proud of myself to have tackled the gondola and especially the bridge.
 And that too was much better than expected.

 There is a saying that I love: “Push your comfort zone in order to grow a little bit more.”

 The Sky Bridge was completed in 2004 and is 1.80 meters wide and 125 meters long.
 It has been open to the public since the beginning of 2005 and is one of the top 10 landmarks in Malaysia.